 In the vagueness of the twilight, the Mermaid discerns the three ships nodding in the Riachuelo.
 Further on, over the plateau, blaze the fires in the death-fated village.

 She approaches cautiously.
 There is almost no one left on the brigantines.
 That allows her to come near.
-Never as today has she rubbed the bows with the delicate breast; never has she seen so closely the square rigs which tremble with the passing breeze.
+Never as today has she rubbed the bows with her delicate breast; never has she seen so closely the square rigs trembling with the passing breeze.

 Those are old, poorly caulked ships.
 The night of June collapses over them.
 And the Mermaid strokes silently around the hulls.
 On the biggest one, high up on the stem, under the bowsprit, she notices an armed figure, and she immediately hides, fearing detection.
 Then she reappears, her dark hair wet, her dark lashes dripping.

 Is it a man?
 Is it a man wielding a knife?
 Or not… Or is it not a man… Her heart jumps.
 She dives in again.
 The night covers everything.
-Only shine bright in the sky, the cold stars; and in the village, the fires of those preparing for the journey.
+Only the cold stars shine bright in the sky; and in the village, the fires of those preparing for the journey.
 They have burnt the ship turned fortress, the chapel, the houses.
 Some men and women weep and refuse to embark, while the cows utter sonorous, desperate moos, sounding like melancholy horns in the desolate darkness.

 At dawn, the loading of the brigantines proceeds.
 They are departing today.
-In what used to be Buenos Aires, there only remains a letter with instructions for those who arrive at the port, advising them to beware of the Indians and promising Paradise in Asunción, where the Christians count with seven hundred women slaves to serve them.
+In what used to be Buenos Aires, only a letter remains with instructions for anyone arriving at the port, advising them to beware of the Indians and promising Paradise in Asunción, where the Christians count with seven hundred women slaves to serve them.

 The ships sail up the river, among the islands of the delta.
 The Mermaid follows them from a distance, balancing on the swing of the foamy wakes.